vegardit/no-npe/README.md

     </project>
     ```

-1. Add an eea-generator.properties in the same directory where you specify the relevant packages of the library.
+1. Add an eea-generator.properties file in the same directory where you specify the relevant packages of the library.

    ```properties
    packages.include=package1,package2